Theocat321/claude-ping/README.md

 A floating HUD for macOS that appears **next to your mouse cursor** when Claude Code finishes a task or needs input.
 Click it to jump straight back to the terminal.

-No more babysitting Claude Code windows.
-Switch to another app, and ClaudePing will find you when it's time.

 ## How it works

 ```